A Survey to Recent Progress Towards Understanding In-Context Learning: Skill Recognition

-However, there are various definitions of the aforementioned concept, all latent information that can help ICL to make the inference could be considered as a good choice of concept.
-We summarize the existing concept definitions as follows: (1) \citet{xie2021explanation} defines the concept as the transition matrix $\mathbf{\theta}$ of a Hidden Markov Model~(HMM)~\cite{baum1966statistical}.
+Though there are various definitions of latent concepts, any latent information that can help ICL can be considered as a good choice for the \textit{concept} in the Bayesian inference process above.
+We summarize the existing concept definitions as follows: (1) \citet{xie2021explanation} defines the concept as the transition matrix $\mathbf{\theta}$ of a Hidden Markov Model~(HMM)~\cite{baum1966statistical}, which assumes to be the underlying distribution of the real-world language data.
 The concept helps to state a transition distribution over observed tokens.
-A concrete example of the concept is the transition between name (Albert Einstein) $\to$ nationality (German) $\to$ occupation (physicist) ) in wiki bios.
+A concrete example of the concept is the transition between name (Albert Einstein) $\to$ nationality (German) $\to$ occupation (physicist) in wiki bios.
 (2) \citet{wang2023large} simplifies the transition between tokens, modeled by HMM, with LDA topic models where each topic corresponds to one latent concept~\cite{blei2003latent}.
-However, the LDA topic model cannot capture the dependency between tokens.
-(3) Despite the above mathematical interpretations, \citet{todd2023function, liu2023context} empirically establish the connection between the latent concept and the downstream task, e.g., supervised classification and question-answering, where the particular latent representation in the LLM can capture essential information about the task.
-The following discussions focus on the first concept definition~\cite{xie2021explanation} as the transition matrix of HMM.
+(3) Despite the above mathematical interpretations, \citet{todd2023function} and \citet{liu2023context} empirically establish the connection between the latent concept and the downstream task, e.g., supervised classification and question-answering, where the particular latent representation in the LLM can capture essential information about the task.

-\citet{xie2021explanation} utilizes the Bayesian inference framework to understand how the obtained pre-training data functions are activated by the in-context demonstrations.
-The key questions of this framework are: (1) In the pre-training stage, how the model obtained the latent concepts from the pre-training corpus; and (2) In the ICL inference stage, how the in-context demonstrations can locate the most relevant concept to generate the desired output for the query.
+The Bayesian inference framework is firstly proposed by~\citet{xie2021explanation}, interpreting how obtained pre-training data functions are activated by in-context demonstrations.
+Key challenges in this framework are: (1) In the pre-training stage, how the model obtains the latent concepts from the pre-training corpus; and (2) In the ICL inference stage, how in-context demonstrations can locate the most relevant concept to generate the desired output.

-During the pre-training stage, the LLM can obtain various concepts from the large pre-training corpora if each pre-training document is generated from an individual HMM model.
-In such case, the next token prediction objective can converge if and only if the LLM can successfully generate the correct next token matching the HMM generation process dominated by the underlying concept.
-Notably, different documents can be generated from various concepts sampled from the concept set $\Theta$.
+The pre-training stage aims to obtain various concepts from the large pre-training corpora if each pre-training document is generated from an individual HMM model.
+In such cases, the next token prediction objective can converge if and only if the LLM can successfully generate the correct next token matching the HMM transitions.
+The transitions are dominated by the underlying concept~\cite{xie2021explanation}.
+Different documents can be generated from various concepts sampled from the concept set denoted as $\Theta$.